Dr. Patrick Opoku

 Profile

 Dr. Patrick Opoku is a Lecturer at the Department of Forest Resources Technology of the Kwame Nkrumah University of Science and Technology (KNUST), Kumasi.
-He is a graduate of KNUST (BSc), University of Copenhagen, Denmark (Diploma) and the Technical University of Dresden, Germany (PhD).
-His teaching focus on courses addressing issues of forest science; forest business planning and appraisal, climate change and natural resource management.
-In addition, his teaching activities also cover aspects of forest and land governance, socioeconomics and policy of tropical forestry.
+He is a graduate of KNUST (BSc), University of Copenhagen, Denmark (Diploma) and the Dresden University of Technology in Germany (PhD).
+His current research interests are in the areas of forest policy, urban forestry and greening, climate change and agroforestry adoption.
+In addition, his teaching activities cover aspects of land and forest governance, statistics, forest business planning and appraisal, entrepreneurship, business management, socioeconomics and policy of tropical forestry.

 He has over 12 years work experience in natural resource management and has worked for several organizations in Ghana and abroad including the Dutch Organization for Development Cooperation (Tropenbos International), the German Development Cooperation (GIZ) and the Leibniz Institute of Ecological Urban and Regional Development (IOER) in Germany.